An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 Given an open subset~$U$ of~$|X|$, we have the localized category $(\smG)_U$, and an open substack ~$\cU:=\pi^{-1}(U)$ of~$\cX$.
 We now take~$U$ to be the complement of the finite set~$Y$ consisting of points corresponding to blocks of types (1) or (3); in particular we have deleted the marked points.
-Then~$U$ is dense in ~$X$, and it is in fact possible to explicitly describe the restriction of~$\fA$ to $(\smG)_U$, and to show that it is a fully faithful functor to~$D(\cU)$.
-The rough idea of our argument is to follow the strategy of~\cite{MR3150248} for blocks of type~(2), but to ``algebraize in the unramified direction''.
-The open set $U$ is then a disjoint union of its intersections with the various irreducible components of~$|X|$, and we handle each of these intersections in turn.
+Then~$U$ is dense in~$X$, and as we now explain, it is in fact possible to explicitly describe the restriction of~$\fA$ to $(\smG)_U$, and to show that it is a fully faithful functor to~$D(\cU)$.
+The rough idea is to follow the strategy of~\cite{MR3150248} for blocks of type~(2), but to ``algebraize in the unramified direction''.